RollyAngell/snowflake-github-integration/README.md

    - `SNOWFLAKE_WAREHOUSE`
    - `SNOWFLAKE_DATABASE`

-2. Configurar el archivo de configuración en `snowflake/config/config.yml`
+2. Configure the settings file in `snowflake/config/config.yml`

-## Uso
+## Usage

-El pipeline de GitHub Actions se ejecutará automáticamente cuando se haga push a la rama main.
+The GitHub Actions pipeline will run automatically when you push to the main branch.